Core Architecture & Fare Taxonomy

 return results

 For enterprise deployments, this pipeline should be orchestrated via Airflow or Dagster, with reconciliation outputs written to a versioned audit table.
-All variance records must include cryptographic proof of the input state (e.g., Merkle root of the raw event batch) to satisfy regulatory audits and NIST SP 800-53 security controls.
+All variance records must include cryptographic proof of the input state (e.g., Merkle root of the raw event batch) to satisfy regulatory audits, tying the reconciliation output back to the security controls described above.

 Transit reconciliation pipelines routinely encounter operational edge cases that require deterministic handling: